nzakas/understandinges6/manuscript/12-Proxies-and-Reflection.md

 console.log(proxy.name);
 ```

 This example creates a revocable proxy.
 It uses destructuring to assign the `proxy` and `revoke` variables to the properties of the same name on the object returned by the `Proxy.revocable()` method.
 After that, the `proxy` object can be used just like a nonrevocable proxy object, so `proxy.name` returns `"target"` because it passes through to `target.name`.
 Once the `revoke()` function is called, however, `proxy` no longer functions.
-Attempting to access `proxy.name` throws an error, as will any other operation that relies on proxy traps.
+Attempting to access `proxy.name` throws an error, as will any other operation that would trigger a trap on `proxy`.

 ## Solving the Array Problem